-Chocolate fridge cake
+Chocolate fridge cake recipe

 This is such an easy cake to make that you'll probably end up making it more often than is really good for your waistline.
 Don't forget to factor in the chill time required for it to set.

 Dark chocolate, crunchy nuggets of biscuit, roasted nuts, ginger and fruit combine together to make an absolute favourite for the kids, or for the bigger kids in your life.